puavous/browser1k/a23entry/readme.txt

 https://github.com/puavous/browser1k

-( Some tools needed are in https://github.com/puavous/lmad1 )
+( Some build tools needed are in https://github.com/puavous/lmad1 )

 ** Instructions on how to view